goonmandu/sbu_spring2025_ese381/README.md

   - `Global/ese381/ese381/twi0_master.c`
   - `Global/ese381/ese381/twi0_master.h`
 - [SCD41 API, HAL, and Example Usage by Sensirion AG](https://github.com/Sensirion/embedded-i2c-scd4x)
-  - All of `Lab11/src/Lab11/Lab11/*` and `Lab11/src/Lab11/Lab11-Polling/*` except for the follwoing:
+  - All of `Lab11/src/Lab11/Lab11/*` and `Lab11/src/Lab11/Lab11-Polling/*` except for the following:
     - `Debug/`
     - `Lab11.componentinfo.xml`
     - `Lab11.cproj`
     - `Lab11-Polling.componentinfo.xml`
     - `Lab11-Polling.cproj`
     - The skeleton for `sensirion_i2c_hal.c`
-      - The HAL implementation for both scenarion (ISR-based and polling) was written by myself and is licensed under the MIT License (same as this repository).
+      - The HAL implementation for both scenario (ISR-based and polling) was written by myself and is licensed under the MIT License (same as this repository).